How to Reduce Math Anxiety

 A common phenomenon that affects many, math anxiety is related to performance anxiety and is likely to extend far outside of the classroom if not recognized and proactively managed.

-Additionally, because of the summer slide in mathematics and growing math achievement gap between high and low-income students, those fears may become a reality, tossing some students into a vicious cycle of math avoidance, poor preparation, and further math failures.
+Because of the summer slide in mathematics and growing math achievement gap between high and low-income students, math-related fears may toss some students into a vicious cycle of math avoidance, poor preparation, and further math failures.

-Much of the anxiety surrounding math comes directly from classrooms that don't actively advocate for a growth mindset--a way of thinking that emphasizes effort and understanding concepts instead of focusing solely on test scores and right answers.
+Much of the anxiety surrounding math comes directly from classrooms that don't actively advocate for a growth mindset--a way of thinking that emphasizes effort and understanding concepts instead of making a student feel like they're either good at math or bad at math and that they cannot change that fact (fixed mindset).

 Teachers who implement a growth mindset classroom environment can also reduce math anxiety by